Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Perhaps the phrase: Cum flies like an arrow; referred to such a moment.

-「Big sis, big sister Sera?」
+"Big sis, big sister Sera?"

 Yuu reached out with both hands and placed them on top of the heads of his two elder sisters who kept arguing with each other.

-「What is it?
-Yuu?」
+"What is it?
+Yuu?"

-「What’s the matter, Yuu?」
+"What’s the matter, Yuu?"

 The two immediately smiled and looked at Yuu.
 Talk about calculating girls.

 While raising his upper body, he hugged Elena and Sera tightly and kissed them alternately.

-「Nmm… Ahn…」
+"Nmm… Ahn…"

-「Nmmm…Yuu… Hnn…」
+"Nmmm…Yuu… Hnn…"

 Yuu smiled and said to the two as they stuck out their lips and begged him for kisses.

-「It’s already so late, so I’m going to make the next one the last one.」
+"It’s already so late, so I’m going to make the next one the last one."

-「「Huh?!」」
+""Huh?!""

 It was only at such a moment that the two raised a cry in harmony.

-「I mean, you two are going to go out to play tomorrow morning, aren’t you?
-And I have school.」
+"I mean, you two are going to go out to play tomorrow morning, aren’t you?
+And I have school."

-「T, that may be true, but…」
+"T, that may be true, but…"

 The two looked at each other.